14 Days Dubai Visa: Fees, Requirements & How to Apply Online (2026)

 This guide answers all of it — with current fees in AED and USD, step-by-step process, and the rules most travellers miss until it is too late.

-What Is the Dubai 14 Day Visa?
+What Is a 14 Day Dubai Visa?

 The 14 days Dubai visa is a short-stay tourist entry permit issued by the UAE's General Directorate of Residency and Foreigners Affairs (GDRFA).
 It is a pre-arranged e-visa — meaning you apply before you travel and receive an electronic document, not a stamp on arrival.